rartino/OPTIMADE/demo.rst

   nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+.. note:: This is a paragraph

+   - Here is a bullet list.

 Tables
 ------
 Tables are about as simple/difficult as in markdown.